ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-budr.md

 Business continuity at the workload layers is the responsibility of the SaaS provider to design, implement, and maintain.

-There are several options available in the IBM Cloud including:
-* Veeam backup server
+Veeam backup server is the recommended solution.
-* Zerto service

 **Next topic**: [HyTrust integration](/docs/vmwaresolutions?topic=vmwaresolutions-fss-hytrust)